 We’ll even keep the focus on things that are going on right now–things like food, holidays, gifts, goals, and the new year.

-If you’re not as busy as everyone else and are feeling up for an even bigger challenge, try making one poem with all the words from all the lists.
+If you’re not as busy as everyone else and are feeling up for a bigger challenge, try making one poem with all the words from all the lists.
 Up the ante by using the list titles as well.
-If you’re feeling lazy or have an itch to break the rules, go ahead and mix the lists up and just pick whatever words you want.
+If you’re feeling lazy or have an itch to break the rules, go ahead and mix up the lists and pick whatever words you want.